jtzc0123/EasyLSTM/README.md

 An ***LSTM Library*** build on Keras and Tensorflow for Adepter Use of Sequential Sensor Data

 ## Goal
->Why is it people think deep learning as something grandious and being frightened to try something **simple and beautiful**?
+>Why is it people think deep learning as something grandiose and being frightened to try something **simple and beautiful**?

 ## Preliminaries
 Tested on OS X EI Capitan 10.11.5: